codezri/codezri.github.io/blog/2022-12-27-neutralinojs-2023-roadmap.md

 Thanks for reading.

-Build an app with Neutralinojs - feel the difference - and join with our journey.
+Build an app with Neutralinojs &mdash; feel the difference &mdash; and join with our journey.